eduardojmesteves/eduardojmesteves.github.io/README.md

 #### SalivaPRINT Toolkit – Protein profile evaluation and phenotype stratification 🥼👨🏽‍💻
 SalivaPRINT Toolkit enables the analysis of protein profile patterns by the identification of molecular weight ranges altered in a particular condition and therefore potentially involved in the underlying dysregulated mechanisms.
 SalivaPRINT Toolkit is a CLI for electrophoretic protein profile evaluation.

-- Technologies: Python in software development and in data analysis.
+Technologies | Python in software development and in data analysis.
-- Roles: Research Scientist, Bioinformatician
+Roles | Research Scientist, Bioinformatician
-- Status: Complete January 2017
+Status | Complete January 2017

 ![Graphical representation of the molecular weight classification of individuals](assets/img/Projects/Graphical%20representation%20of%20the%20molecular%20weight%20influence.png)